-Full-time faculty of TU who are tenured or tenure-track may apply for a Faculty Development Summer Fellowship; however, given the developmental purpose of the program, proposals from full professors will only be considered in unusual circumstances based on significant justification from the collegiate dean.
+Full-time faculty of The University of Tulsa who are tenured or tenure-track may apply for a Faculty Development Summer Fellowship.
+However, given the developmental purpose of the program, proposals from full professors will only be considered in unusual circumstances based on significant justification from the collegiate dean.

 Size and Number

-Each applicant must submit a completed cover page / application form (link found below), including an abstract and information about previous research support.
+Each applicant must submit a completed cover page / application form (link found below) including an abstract and information about previous research support.
 The five-page narrative proposal should clearly outline the intended activity and provide a statement describing the significance of the work to the individual, the discipline and the university.
 It should be double-spaced using the default font and size in Word (Calibri 11) or equivalent.
-The proposal should be written in language that may be understood by a reader outside the discipline.
+The abstract and proposal should be written in language that may be understood by a reader outside the discipline.
 If these guidelines are not met at the college level, the application will not be considered for funding.

 Each proposal should contain all of the following and in this order:

 - Cover Sheet.
 This should be the first page the reviewer sees.
 The second page provides space for: